garrandall/popular-music-data/tracks/can-t-deny-it-fabolous-nate-dogg.md

 ---

-Y'all cant deny it, I'ma fuckin rider
+Y'all can't deny it, I'ma fuckin rider
 You don't wanna fuck with me (yeah)
 Got skills in the trunk with me (ok)
 Switchin lanes, do a buck with me (that's right)
-Y'all cant deny it, I'ma fuckin rider
+Y'all can't deny it, I'ma fuckin rider
 You don't wanna bang with me (yeah)
 And you know I brought my gang with me (ok)
-Niggaz trip, I got my thang with me
+Niggas trip, I got my thang with me

 Yo, if they want it, cowards get it
 They still wonder how I did it
-Now y'all wit it, these niggaz see how I spit it
+Now y'all wit it, these niggas see how I spit it
 Huh, these bitches see how I kit it
 You can hear my coupe a block away
 Bitches be yellin, "Let Me Ride" like they Snoop and Dr. Dre